Generic Name: tapentadol (ta-PEN-ta-dol)

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); abnormal sighing; burning, numbness, or tingling; chest pain; cold, clammy skin; confusion; difficult or increased urination; difficult, slow, or shallow breathing; fainting; fast, slow, or irregular heartbeat; fever; hallucinations; loss of coordination; memory problems; mood or mental changes (eg, agitation, depression); seizures; severe or persistent constipation or stomach pain; severe or persistent dizziness, drowsiness, or light-headedness; shortness of breath; suicidal thoughts or actions; tremor; trouble talking, thinking, or walking; vision changes (eg, blurred vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); abnormal sighing; burning, numbness, or tingling; chest pain; cold, clammy skin; confusion; difficult or increased urination; fainting; fast, slow, or irregular heartbeat; feeling overheated; fever; hallucinations; loss of coordination; memory problems; mood or mental changes (eg, agitation, depression); seizures; severe or persistent constipation or stomach pain; severe or persistent dizziness, drowsiness, or light-headedness; suicidal thoughts or actions; tremor; trouble talking, thinking, or walking; unusual sweating; vision changes (eg, blurred vision).